SGrondin/bottleneck/README.md

 ##### Groups and Clustering

+- When using Groups, the `timeout` option is set to `300000` milliseconds by default.
 - Call `group.disconnect()` to permanently close a Group's Redis connections.
 It takes an optional boolean argument, pass `false` to forcefully close the connections without waiting.
 - If you are using a Group, the generated limiters automatically receive an `id` with the pattern `group-key-${KEY}`.